VowpalWabbit/vowpalwabbit.github.io/_tutorials/getting_started.md

 initial_t = 0
 ```

 >**Note:** Learning rates often decay over time, and this diagnostic output specifies the initial time.
-You can adjust with `--initial_t new_time`, although this is rarely necessary these days.
+You can adjust with `--initial_t <time>`, although this is rarely necessary these days.

 So you can have something like `vw --initial_t 4` if you want the new initial time to be 4